Paz Márquez-Benítez: Career

 Four years after graduating from the University of the Philippines in Manila in 1916, Márquez-Benítez became a teacher in the English Department at her alma mater.
 While teaching at the University of the Philippines, Márquez-Benítez went on to develop and teach a course in short story writing for 35 years until she retired in 1951.
 Throughout her teaching career, Márquez-Benítez had become known as an influential figure to many prominent Filipino writers in the English language, such as Francisco Arcellena, Bienvenido N. Santo, Paz Latorena, Loreto Paras Sulit, Edna Zapanta Manlapaz, and Arturo B. Rotor, all of whom were taught by Márquez-Benítez at the University of the Philippines.
 The annually held Marquez-Benitez Lectures in the Philippines continue to honor her memory by focusing on the contribution of Filipina writers to Philippine Literature in the English language.

 As a professor, Márquez-Benítez used her writing course as an opportunity to write her first major short story in 1925 titled Dead Stars which was published in the Philippine Herald.
 Dead Stars would later become critically acclaimed within Philippine literature and would be cited as a source of inspiration to many Filipino writers.
 Though Márquez-Benítez was well known for her success with Dead Stars, it would not be her only work as she would continue to release short stories such as A Night in the Hills and Stepping Stones although these works were not received as well as Dead Stars.

 For Marquez-Benitez, writing was a lifelong occupation and in 1918, outside of her career in teaching, Márquez-Benítez and her husband Francisco Benitez became founders of the Philippine Educational Magazine in which they produced educational magazines for teachers.
-Francisco Benitez was the editor of the journal until his death in June 1951 where soon afterword, Márquez-Benítez retired from her career as an educator and took his place as editor of the journal.
+Francisco Benitez was the editor of the journal until his death in June 1951 where soon afterward, Márquez-Benítez retired from her career as an educator and took his place as editor of the journal.
 In 1919, she also went on to found the "Woman's Home Journal," the first women's magazine in the country.
 Also in the same year, she and six other prominent members of Manila's social elites, namely, Clara Aragon, Concepcion Aragon, Francisca Tirona Benitez, Carolina Ocampo Palma, Mercedes Rivera, and her older sister, Socorro Marquez Zaballero founded the Philippine Women's College now Philippine Women's University.

 Marriage and family

-In December 1914, two years after graduation, she married Francisco Benitez (June 1, 1887- June 30, 1951), a dean of the University of the Philippines, as well as the co-founder of the Philippine Educational Magazine.
+In December 1914, two years after graduation, she married Francisco Benitez (June 1, 1887 – June 30, 1951), a dean of the University of the Philippines, and the co-founder of the Philippine Educational Magazine.
 The two went on to have four children together.
 In 1951, Francisco Benitez died of a heart attack.